Commutative 2-cocycles on Lie algebras: Simple Lie algebras

 \section{Simple Lie algebras}

 In \cite{filippov}, Filippov obtained many results about Lie algebras possessing a nonzero antiderivation.
-A slight modification of his reasonings allows to extend some of these results to Lie algebras possessing a nonzero antiderivation to its module.
+A slight modification of his reasonings allows to extend some of these results to antiderivations with values in a Lie algebra module.

 Recall the \textit{standard identity of degree $5$} in the class of Lie algebras:

 where the summation is performed over all elements of the symmetric group $S_4$.
 The word at the left side of (\ref{deg5}) will be denoted as $s_4(x_1,x_2,x_3,x_4,y)$.
 For a Lie algebra $L$, let $s_4(L)$ denote the linear span of values of this word for any $x_1,x_2,x_3,x_4,y \in L$.
 By the general result about verbal ideals (see, for example, \cite[Chapter 14]{as-book}, Theorem 2.8 and remark after it), $s_4(L)$ is an ideal of $L$.